molevol-ub/galeon/README.md

 - Protein names MUST coincide with the gene name of the input GFF3 or BED2 file.
 - If raw protein data is provided, our pipeline will use *mafft* to align them.
-- If pre-computed MSA data is provided, it will be used directly to run *FastTree* or *iqtree* and get the evolutionary distances.
+- If pre-computed MSA data is provided, it will be used directly to run *iqtree* and get the evolutionary distances.
 - BED1 format does not contain the gene name information, so BED2 format should be used instead.